rodolfoalmeid/harvester-cloud/projects/azure/README.md

 ## How to access Harvester Nested VMs

-#### Run the following command within Google VM where harvester is running
+#### Run the following command within Azure VM where harvester is running

 ```bash
 ssh rancher@<NESTED_VM_IPV4> # The password can be obtained from variable harvester_password or from join/create_cloud_config.yaml file in the current folder